WAT Celebrates Women's Equality Day

 Hija de tu Madre

 In their own words, Hija de tu Madre "celebrates the beautiful mess that is being Latina and Latinx."
-Their art pieces and clothing are inspired by the founder Patty Delgado's cultural crossroads and depict her Mexican-American cultural intersection.
+Their art pieces and clothing are inspired by Patty Delgado's cultural crossroads and depict her Mexican-American cultural intersection.
 Their jewelry, apparel, and other fashion items all celebrate the complexities of being a product of more than one culture.

 "Brio" is an Italian word that means vibrant and full of life.
-"Geo" is a Latin word meaning of Earth and nature.
+"Geo" is a Latin word meaning Earth and nature.
 Together, Briogeo is a gluten-free, cruelty-free, and mostly vegan hair care line that provides texture-specific products for all hair types.
 Inspired by New York City's vibrant culture and core values, Briogeo reflects an appreciation for individuality, positivity, and transparency.

 The Honey Pot Company